jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 Therefore, the Provider developers can implement and test the __Provider Contract Implementation__ in isolation with their __Contract Implementation Test Cases__, which specify __Contract__ behavior based upon their interpretation.

 The __Provider Contract Implementation__ probably has its own dependencies, which will require its own __Test Doubles__.
-I have chosen not to include them in this example for now.
+I have chosen not to include them in this example for simplicity.

 <img src="/assets/CDCTesting5.png" alt="Provider Testing" width = "45%" align="center" style="padding-right: 35px;">